 A Tier (Great)

 Draven is great but also a high-risk, high reward Champion, largely because he only really has a couple of viable decks right now that are in the meta.
 His low health sees him fairly easy to remove, while Spinning Axe has you dispose of a card, and hand it to your opponent.
-It’s not ideal, but still works incredibly well in a zoo deck.
+It’s not always ideal, but still works incredibly well in a zoo deck.
 With the right setup, he’s very difficult to deal with if you’re a late-game deck because he brings massive aggro potency.

-Maokai only has a handful of builds right now, but the one build he does have – Deep Toss Monsters – is incredibly strong and is a staple of top-tier decks.
+Maokai only has a handful of buildss right now, but the one build he does have – Deep Monsters – is incredibly strong and is a staple of top-tier decks.
 By the time you get to turn 6, you can pretty much win a match the moment you go Deep.
 If you also reach the point where he can toss the enemies deck, it’s game over.
 A sticky Champion that pairs incredibly well with Nautilus.

-A Champion that’s undeniably potent, but right now, limited to what seems like one meta deck.
+Nautilus is a Champion that’s undeniably potent, but right now, limited to what seems like one meta deck.
 An absolute boss when he comes into play, but the very nature of his Deep mechanic does limit who he can play alongside.
 Right now?
 Only Maokai, with a full Toss deck.
 Even so, it’s more than enough to get you to master ranks.

-Quinn Scouts has been in the meta for a while.
-Not as popular as it was, but still strong and performing well.
-Quinn’s highest win rate deck (54%) is alongside Miss Fortune, and will see you steadily climb if you have a good run against decks that can handle mid-range push.
+Quinn Scouts has been in the meta forever.
+Not as popular as it was, but still very strong and performing well.
+Quinn’s highest win rate deck (59%) is alongside Miss Fortune, and will see you steadily climb if you have a good run against decks that can handle mid-range push.
 At times Quinn can be relentless if she rallies regularly, and when she does, slowing her down can prove super challenging.

 B Tier (Good)

-Fiora is a bit of a beast due to her win condition.
+Fiora will always be a bit of a beast due to her win condition.
 Why?
 Well, her level up is easy to attain, while her Riposte works incredibly well.
 She does have vulnerabilities (notably anything that can slow her, such as Ashe) but she’s still brilliant.
 A great starting Champion for climbing the ranked ladder and one that pairs well with Shen and Lulu.
 She’s out of the meta right now, but still a good card, purely because of her synergy and ease of play.

-Garen isn’t much fun to fight against in LoL, and the same can be said in LoR.
+Garen isn’t much fun to fight against in League of Legends, and the same can be said in Legends of Runeterra.
 His level up condition is incredibly easy to get, while his upgraded form is pretty disgusting (an attack phase every turn).
 If you also consider the fact his upgrade is a 7/7, it’s enough to make you want to surrender instantly.
 Not as popular as he once was, but still a good Champion for early decks, and a beginner climb up Ranked.